jsaintro/publicnotes/3dprinting/Bed Calibration/thermistor calibration.md

 ## Physical Placement

 1. Place thermocouple on bed (Should be as close to thermistor location as possible/accept on top of bed)
+2. secure with capton tape.
+Just to keep in place.  don't have to cover head
-2. Place fiberglass pipe insulation over thermocouple
+3. Place fiberglass pipe insulation over thermocouple
-3. Place pieced of card board on top of insulation (To evenly compress when we lower hotend)
+4. Place pieced of card board on top of insulation (To evenly compress when we lower hotend)
-4. Manually lower hot end over cardboard insulation to secure and insulate thermocouple to bed
+5. Manually lower hot end over cardboard insulation to secure and insulate thermocouple to bed

 ## Setup Firmware
 1. edit configuration_adv.h